imjoehaines/flowder/README.md

 `Flowder` is the main class you will be using.
 It is responsible for orchestrating the loading, truncating and persisting processes.

-As seen in the example above, it is constructed with four arguments &mdash; a thing to load, an instance of `LoaderInterface`, an instance of `TruncatorInterface` and an instance of `PersisterInterface`.
+As seen in the example above, it is constructed with three arguments &mdash; an instance of `LoaderInterface`, an instance of `TruncatorInterface` and an instance of `PersisterInterface`.

-After construction, call `loadFixtures` to load and persist the data.
+After construction, call `loadFixtures` and pass it a thing to load in order to persist the data.
+For example, using the `PhpFileLoader` you would pass `loadFixtures` the path to a PHP file.

 ### Loaders